join-monster/join-monster/docs/relay.md

 ### 2. Integer Offset Paging

-This approach is based of the `OFFSET` keyword in SQL.
-This is a predictable, position-based integer that determines how many rows to skip on a sorted set.
+This approach is based of the `OFFSET` keyword in SQL – often used to get numbered pages.
+It uses a predictable, position-based integer that determines how many rows to skip on a sorted set.
 To use it, you must choose a stable sort based on one or multiple columns.
 Tell Join Monster you want to use this method by adding two properties to the field.
 Set `sqlPaginate` to `true`.
 Set `orderBy` to tell it how to sort.

 ```javascript
 const User = new GraphQLObjectType({